Bushfire Planning Framework Review 2019 - 2022

 Plan

-In response to concerns raised by the community, local governments and other stakeholders about the 2015 bushfire reforms, the Minister for Planning in cooperation with the Minister for Emergency Services requested that Dr Tony Buti MLA undertake a review of the bushfire policy framework to examine the effectiveness of the policy.
+In response to concerns raised by the community, local governments and other stakeholders about the 2015 bushfire reforms, the Minister for Planning in cooperation with the Minister for Emergency Services requested that Dr Tony Buti MLA undertake a review of the effectiveness of the Bushfire Policy Framework.

-Dr Buti’s report – Bushfire Planning and Policy Review: A Review into the Western Australian Framework for Planning and Development in Bushfire Prone Areas – made a number of recommendations for the bushfire policy framework.
-The Government has responded to these by setting out an action plan of how to optimise the planning and building process while considering bushfire risk to the community.
+The State Government responded to recommendations in Dr Buti’s report – Bushfire Planning and Policy Review: A Review into the Western Australian Framework for Planning and Development in Bushfire Prone Areas –with an action plan to optimise the planning and building process while considering bushfire risk to the community.

-Following the tabling in Parliament late 2020 of the final report to improve Australia’s national natural disaster arrangements, the recommendations set out in the report of the Royal Commission into National Natural Disaster Arrangements (also known as the Bushfires Royal Commission) are being considered for inclusion in further iterations of State Planning Policy 3.7 Planning in Bushfire Prone Areas (SPP 3.7) and associated Guidelines for Planning in Bushfire Prone Areas.
+In late 2020, the report of the Royal Commission into National Natural Disaster Arrangements (also known as the Bushfires Royal Commission) was tabled in Parliament.
+Recommendations from the report are being considered for inclusion in future iterations of State Planning Policy 3.7 Planning in Bushfire Prone Areas (SPP 3.7) and associated Guidelines for Planning in Bushfire Prone Areas.

 Other questions